jk977/twitch-plays-pi/README.md

             * Update ffmpeg audio and video settings as needed

 To start, execute run.sh by itself or shell/bot.sh, shell/nes.sh, and shell/stream.sh concurrently.
 For performance reasons, the resulting emulator window is not fullscreen, and should be positioned in the spot captured by ffmpeg (default is 36px from the top of the screen)

+Once running, Twitch users can type an input in the following format (case-insensitive, space optional): {button} {presscount}

+{button} corresponds to any of "A", "B", "start", "select", "up", "down", "left", or "right", and {presscount} is a number between 1 and 9.